imitelis/Full_Stack_Open_Exercises/part10/README.md

 Next, implement the methods `AuthStorage.getAccessToken`, `AuthStorage.setAccessToken` and `AuthStorage.removeAccessToken`.
 Use the `namespace` variable to give your keys a namespace like we did in the previous example.

-## Exercises 10.15. - 10.16.
+## Exercises 10.15.-10.16.

-### Exercise 10.15: Storing the access token step2
+### 10.15: Storing the access token step2

 Improve the `useSignIn` hook so that it stores the user's access token retrieved from the <em>authenticate</em> mutation.
 The return value of the hook should not change.
 The only change you should make to the `SignIn` component is that you should redirect the user to the reviewed repositories list view after a successful sign in.
 You can achieve this by using the [useNavigate](https://reactrouter.com/en/6.14.2/hooks/use-navigate) hook.

-After the authenticate mutation has been executed and you have stored the user's access token to the storage, you should reset the Apollo Client's store.
+After the <em>authenticate</em> mutation has been executed and you have stored the user's access token to the storage, you should reset the Apollo Client's store.
 This will clear the Apollo Client's cache and re-execute all active queries.
 You can do this by using the Apollo Client's [resetStore](https://www.apollographql.com/docs/react/api/core/ApolloClient/#ApolloClient.resetStore) method.
 You can access the Apollo Client in the `useSignIn` hook using the [useApolloClient](https://www.apollographql.com/docs/react/api/react/hooks/#useapolloclient) hook.
 Note that the order of the execution is crucial and should be the following:

 ```
 const { data } = await mutate(/* options */);